 - our Multilingual Phone Service to speak with us about Centrelink payments and services

 - the Translating and Interpreting Service (TIS National) to speak with us about Medicare or Child Support services.

 We have some telephone services you can use if you have a hearing or speech impairment.

 If you’re deaf or have a hearing or speech impairment, call us using the National Relay Service.
 This is an Australia-wide phone and internet service.

 Go to the National Relay Service website and enter the phone number you wish to call.

-Call our general enquiries TTY line on 1800 810 586 and request the phone number you wish to contact.
+For hearing impaired assistance, call our general enquiries TTY line to get the phone number you want to call.

 If you want to save time, ask us to call at a time that suits you.
 For Centrelink services and payments fill in the request contact form.
-Please note response times vary.
+Response times vary.

 Phone numbers starting with '13' may not be available from VOIP services.
 Please ask your service provider for more information.
-If your VOIP service is unavailable you can try using a land line.
+If your VOIP service isn't available you can try using a land line.

-Calls from your home phone to ‘13’ numbers from anywhere in Australia are charged at a fixed rate.
-That rate may vary from the price of a local call and may also vary between telephone service providers.
-Calls to ‘1800’ numbers from your home phone are free.
-Calls from public and mobile phones may be timed and charged at a higher rate.
+Phone service providers charge a fixed rate for calls from your home phone to 13 numbers from anywhere in Australia.
+That rate may vary from the price of a local call and may vary between telephone service providers.
+Calls to 1800 numbers from your home phone are free.
+Phone service providers may time calls from public and mobile phones and charge them at a higher rate.